ivansimunyak/pizzeria-vue/README.md

 # pizzeria-vue

-Set up database from pizzeriadb.sql and run commands below to start At login use username 'admin' and password 'admin'
+Set up database from pizzeriadb.sql and run commands below to start At login use username admin and password admin or combination (username,password) customer customer or employee employee

 ## Project setup
 ```